Configure

 3. Hover the mouse over the input source statuses to get more details.

-The input source is showing an unhealthy status.
+As a result, the input source is showing an unhealthy status.
 The missing PIDs from the service are now reported as critical issues and they are labelled Missing Mandatory Component.
 If the secondary source is healthy, the input source automatic switches to the healthy input.

 Monitoring input source health at the component level